mohamedr002/Attention-based-Sequence-to-Sequence-for-RUL/README.md

 After downloading you can do the data preprocessing steps you can check this file `data_processing.py`

 ### Usage
-To run the code, we have to main file, single working condition model `model_single_wk_data.py` and multiple working model  `model_multi_wk_data.py.
-The files will show the training results and then show the performance on test set.
+To run the code, we have two main models, single working condition model `model_single_wk_data.py` and multiple working model  `model_multi_wk_data.py.
+The files will show the training results and then print the performance on test set.